Primary

 Lower into a full lunge before each jump, then explode high enough to fully switch leg positions.
 Land softly with your front knee tracking over your toes, not caving inward.

-Want Lunge Jumps in your program?
+See where Lunge Jumps fits in your weekly plan

 Start in a lunge position with right foot forward.